gradle/community/docs/events/gsoc/2024/gradle-build-server-android.md

-# Gradle Build Server – support for Android projects
+# GSoC 2024.
+Gradle Build Server – support for Android projects

 This project aims to enhance [Build Server for Gradle](https://github.com/microsoft/build-server-for-gradle) from Microsoft by integrating powerful Android Studio features.
 Bridging the gap between Android Studio and [Build Server for Gradle](https://github.com/microsoft/build-server-for-gradle), will significantly improve the development experience for many Android developers using IDEs based on [Build Server Protocol (BSP)](https://build-server-protocol.github.io).